2022 Drought Resources for the Pacific Northwest

 The National Drought Mitigation Center, National Integrated Drought Information System (NIDIS), and the U.S. Department of Agriculture Climate Hubs are working with states, tribes, and others across the country to collect Condition Monitoring Observer Reports on Drought (CMOR-Drought), including photos.
 Your impact reports help us understand how drought is affecting local conditions and you!
 State officials and U.S. Drought Monitor authors review these reports to help verify what indicators are showing and to identify areas that need more attention.
 You can also check drought impact reports for your area.

-New this year, access the CMOR-Drought system on your mobile device!
+Now you can access the CMOR-Drought system on your mobile device!

 For information on reporting drought impacts, please visit the following resources: